Beyond All Reason: Gameplay

-The game offers the choice of two distinct factions, Armada and Cortex.
+The game offers the choice of three factions, Armada and Cortex as well as an experimental faction Legion.
 Armada focuses on speed and stealth tactics.
 Cortex focuses on brute force tactics.
+Legion units are typically weaker but multi-functional.
 Each faction has its own set of robotic infantry (bots), vehicles, aircraft, and naval units.
 The game is played by starting with one unit, The Commander.
 Similarly to a king in chess, the first player who eliminates their opponent's Commander unit wins the game.
 Beyond All Reason features multiple game modes, including 1v1, team games of up to 8 players per side, horde modes against computer controlled opponents and single-player scenarios for offline play.

 Beyond All Reason has two resources, energy and metal.
-The player can acquire the energy resource by building windmills, solar collectors, geothermal powerplants or nuclear power generators.
+The player can acquire the energy resource by building wind turbines, solar collectors, geothermal powerplants or nuclear power generators.
 Metal can be acquired by building extractors over metal deposits, or by reclaiming the metal in the wrecks of defeated enemy or allied units.
 In contrast to many other real-time strategy games, Beyond All Reason features a streaming economy where resources on the map are not finite, but instead can be scaled up infinitely with resource production buildings and units.
 This is intended to afford players the use of increasingly destructive units over time, which are more expensive and effective at their roles.

 Physics and terrain play a role in combat and strategy.
 All projectiles are simulated in real time, and have to account for the terrain topography with their trajectories.
 Terrain features block the radar signal, enabling hiding units from the opponent behind obstructions.
 The unit types interact with terrain in different ways.
 Whereas bots can scale a large hill, vehicles have trouble on such a steep incline.
 This allows for a trade-off between maneuverability and firepower when choosing what units to build.

 Beyond All Reason descends from Total Annihilation, and many of the core gameplay elements are similar.
 However, there are many differences that define Beyond All Reason as a distinct game.
 The new 3D engine allows for a much more complex fully simulated and larger scale game, while interface improvements simultaneously increase the ability for a player to micromanage the orders of individual units.

 On top of the improved engine is a customizable interface framework written in Lua, that modernizes the original interface.
 For instance, orders to a group of units can be dragged in a line, given over a circular area, and/or also cycled or put on repeat.
 Many of the UI features, such as the ability to line drag units, significantly change the original gameplay.